links-lang/links/control-flow-linearity-in-Links.md

     ```

 2. We can only invoke control-flow-linear operations in a
+   control-flow-linear effect scope (in other words, we cannot invoke
+   control-flow-unlimited operations in a control-flow-linear effect
-   control-flow-linear effect scope.
-The linear control flow enables
+   scope).
+The linear control flow enables the usage of the linear
-   the usage of the linear channel `ch`.
-Now the effect variable `_`
+   channel `ch`.
+Now the effect variable `_` has kind `Lin`
-   has kind `Lin` explicitly, which can only be unified with linear
+   explicitly, which can only be unified with linear operations with
-   operations with signatures `=@`.
+   signatures `=@`.

     ```
     links> fun(ch:End) {xlin; lindo L; close(ch)};